-Known more commonly as nearsightedness or shortsightedness, myopia is a common eye condition which causes blurred vision at a distance, but clear, more focused vision up close.
-This is a refractive error, caused by the improper focusing of light entering the eye.
+Known more commonly as near-sightedness or short-sightedness, myopia is a common eye condition which causes blurred vision at a distance, but clear, more focused vision up close.
+This is known as a refractive error as it is caused by the improper focusing of light entering the eye.

 Myopia causes the light to focus just slightly in front of the retina, rather than directly on it.

-To fix this, corrective lenses, light eye glasses or contact lenses can be used to adjust the angle at which the light is bent, moving the focal point to the retina.
+To fix this, corrective lenses, such as eye glasses or contact lenses can be used to adjust the angle at which the light is bent, moving the focal point to the retina.
 Once properly aligned, vision will appear clear and focused.

 Symptoms of Myopia